Skip to content

 • DGEMM

-Benchmark DGEMM performs a matrix matrix multiplication C = A · B. For n dimensional square matrixes computation requires O(n3) compute operations but only O(n2) memory operations.
-There are implementations for CPU and GPU available for this benchmark.
+DGEMM performs a matrix–matrix multiplication C = A · B. For n×n matrices, it requires O(n^3) compute operations but only O(n^2) memory operations.
+CPU and GPU implementations exist.

 Memory bound

-Performance is limited by the speed of the main memory subsystem.
-This can be caused by memory bandwidth saturation, or memory access latency.
+Performance is limited by the main memory subsystem (bandwidth and/or latency).
 Benchmarks from this category include:

 • Stream / BabelStream

-Benchmark Stream performs four sub-benchmarks: vector copy c = a, vector scale b = α · c, vector add c = a + b and vector triad a = b + α · c.
-For n dimensional vectors computation requires O(n) memory operations but only O(n) compute operations.
+STREAM performs four kernels: copy (c=a), scale (b=α·c), add (c=a+b), and triad (a=b+α·c).
+It stresses memory bandwidth heavily.
+For n-dimensional vectors computation requires O(n) memory operations but only O(n) compute operations.
 There are implementations for CPU and GPU available for this benchmark.

 • High Performance Conjugate Gradients (HPCG)